mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

 # Blending Optimization

-Given a set of ingredients with their own costs and nutritional characteristics, how do we get the lowest cost mixture that meets our nutritional requirements in 100 grams of a mixture?
+Given a set of ingredients with their own costs and nutritional characteristics, how do we obtain the lowest cost mixture that meets our nutritional requirements in 100 grams of the mixture?
-The original form of [this problem](https://coin-or.github.io/pulp/CaseStudies/a_blending_problem.html) can be found in [PuLP](https://github.com/coin-or/pulp), a Linear Programming framework written in python.
+The original form of [this problem](https://coin-or.github.io/pulp/CaseStudies/a_blending_problem.html) is found in [PuLP](https://github.com/coin-or/pulp), a Linear Programming framework written in Python.
-This post is not focused on how to use pulp, it is more focused on how to elaborate on the problem and get a solution that is more robust to real world conditions.
+This post is not focused on how to use PuLP; it focuses more on elaborating the problem and obtaining a solution that is robust to real-world conditions.

-Extending the problems explores the use of Monte Carlo techniques which is also referred to as [sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis).
+I also extend this problem by doing a [sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis) by using Monte Carlo simulation techniques.
-I'll first show the original solution, then my extended solution, and lastly, discuss other types of techniques we can use to determine what information is the most critical for a low cost solution.
+I first show the original solution, then my extended solution, and lastly, discuss other types of techniques we can use to determine which information is most critical for a low-cost solution.
-On top of the end result, I showcase some standard ways I personally program simulations to make it trivial to inspect our solution and obtain a multitude of insights.
+In addition to the end result, I showcase some standard ways to program simulations; making it trivial to obtain a multitude of insights.

 ```python